-Weld inspection is an essential component of many high value manufacturing and maintenance activities e.g. ships, aircraft, nuclear reactors etc. Weld radiography is a mainstay of weld inspection, but has two considerable drawbacks when deployed in-situ: it is potentially hazardous, making it obstructive and dangerous, and it does not reliably detect certain types of defect.
+Weld inspection is an essential activity of high value manufacturing and maintenance activities such as for ships, aircraft and nuclear reactors.
+Weld radiography is a mainstay of weld inspection, but has two considerable drawbacks when deployed in-situ: it is potentially hazardous, making it obstructive and dangerous, and it does not reliably detect certain types of defect.

 We have developed a concept that combines 3D position sensing techniques, with autonomous robotics to make an in-situ radiography system which is safer, less obstructive and has higher performance by achieving in-situ Computed Tomography (CT) for generic welds or other industrial inspection.

 One of the key innovations is the ability to achieve the accuracy required for CT with independent robotic systems either side of the weld.
 This would allow the system to be used in a wide range of applications, not limited by having to physically co-locate the two robotic systems.

 To build a CT image from multiple x-ray images requires the relative positions of the source and imager for each image to be known.
 Robot arms typically have a repeatability of around 100 microns, which is not quite good enough; ideally the repeatability would be better than 5 microns to detect small defects.
 We believe that this can be achieved using the x-ray beam itself.

 Our solution requires the robots to first take a 3d scan of the environment so that they can avoid collisions.
 The robots then self-calibrate with each to other to enable synchronised motion.
 This ensures the x-ray is always aligned.
 Once calibrated the robots orbit the weld taking images as they go.
 This results in a 3D representation of the weld.
 The robots constantly check their alignment with one another to ensure X-rays are not lost to the environment.
 This means the process is safe to be performed in situ and without welding bays.